joemocha/last_llm/README.md

-# LastLlm
+# LastLLM

-LastLlm is a unified client for interacting with various LLM (Large Language Model) providers.
+LastLLM is a unified client for interacting with various LLM (Large Language Model) providers.
 It provides a consistent interface for text generation, structured data generation, and tool calling across different LLM services.

 ## Features